ahazeemi/dPrune/README.md

 ## 🚀 Quick Start

-Here's a simple example of how to prune a dataset using unsupervised KMeans clustering.
+Here's a simple example of how to prune a dataset using unsupervised K-Means clustering.
 This approach keeps the most representative examples (closest to cluster centroids) without requiring labels or fine-tuning.

 ```python
 from datasets import Dataset